-- Provide a link between a statutory school aged child or young person's lived home experience and their experience in school when domestic abuse is a current issue - Help ensure that schools can effectively support and respond to children and young people's needs in the education setting - Promote effective communications between Police, Children's Services and Schools where there has been a domestic abuse incident
+- Provide a link between a statutory school aged child's lived home experience and their experience in school when domestic abuse is a current issue - Help ensure that schools can effectively support and respond to children's needs in the education setting - Promote effective communications between police, local authority children's services and schools where there has been a domestic abuse incident

-3. Role of the Police
+3. Role of the police

-When the police are called out to a domestic abuse incident or are informed of an incident at a later date, the Police Officer will complete a Public Protection Notice (PPN) or a Domestic Abuse, Stalking, Harassment and Honour based violence risk identification checklist (DASH) gathering information about the incident and its seriousness.
-They will also check if there are children living in or associated with the household and if they are statutory school age, which setting they attend.
-If a child or young person is present within the household, the Police Officer will briefly assess the impact on the child/young person at the time of the incident; this will be included in any information passed onto Children's Services.
+When the police are called out to a domestic abuse incident or are informed of an incident at a later date, the Police Officer will complete a Public Protection Notice (PPN) or a Domestic Abuse, Stalking, Harassment and Honour Based Violence (DASH) risk identification checklist, gathering information about the incident and its seriousness.
+They will also check if there are children living in or associated with the household and if they are statutory school age, which school they attend.
+If a child is present within the household, the Police Officer will briefly assess the impact on the child at the time of the incident; this will be included in any information passed onto local authority children's services.

-If immediate safeguarding concerns are identified by the police, then action will be taken to protect the child/young person.
-Children's Services will be informed as a matter of urgency to work together jointly to decide what action is needed.
+If immediate safeguarding concerns are identified by the police, then action will be taken to protect the child.
+Local authority children's services will be informed as a matter of urgency to work together jointly to decide what action is needed.

-If there is any difficulty identifying the school or the parent/carers refuse to confirm the school, this will be alerted to the Police Safeguarding Co-ordination Hub (SCH) who will check with Children's Services.
+If there is any difficulty identifying the school or the parent/carers refuse to confirm the school, this will be alerted to the Police Safeguarding Co-ordination Hub (SCH) who will check with local authority children's services.